CSC-DevOps/CM/CM.md

 #### Testing your connection/Errors

-Inside the ansible-srv, test your connection between the servers:
+Inside the config-srv, test your connection between the servers:

     ssh -i ~/.ssh/web-srv -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no vagrant@192.168.33.100